 - Ax-Crazy: Hippolyta.

 - Bee Bee Gun: See the page quote.
+My God.

 - Deus ex Machina: Just like the plays in ancient Greece, only without the strings holding "Athena" up.